What is National Hydrogen Mission? What are the objectives of NHM? How is it advantageous? Read to know more.

 Hydrogen is emerging as an important source of energy since it has zero carbon content and is a non-polluting source of energy whereas hydrocarbons have a net carbon content in the range of 75–85 percent.

-Hydrogen energy is expected to reduce carbon emissions that are set to jump by 1.5 billion tons in 2021.
-It has the highest energy content by weight and lowest energy content by volume.
+Hydrogen energy is expected to reduce carbon emissions which are set to jump by 1.5 billion tons in 2021.
+It has the highest energy content by weight and the lowest energy content by volume.

 It is the most abundantly available element on earth, but commercially viable Hydrogen can be produced from hydrocarbons including natural gas, oil, and coal through processes like steam methane reforming, partial oxidation, and coal gasification; as well as from renewables like water, sunlight, and wind through electrolysis and photolysis and other thermo-chemical processes.

-Hydrogen has been colour-coded based on the source of production, and the emphasis is on the use of Green Hydrogen as it helps in reducing the emissions of greenhouse gases and increases the share of renewables in total energy consumption.
+Hydrogen has been colour-coded based on the source of production, and the emphasis is on the use of Green Hydrogen as it helps reduce the emissions of greenhouse gases and increases the share of renewables in total energy consumption.

 Currently, the production of green hydrogen is two or three times more expensive than blue hydrogen, but with advancements in science and technology, it is expected to become a cheap fuel in the future.